 #5.
 Show your common sense.
 Even though you may be perfectly matched to a job posting and do a good job of showing that clearly on your resume, you can blow it if you add things that don’t make sense to the employer.
 Ask yourself: ‘does it make sense to provide my completely irrelevant 15-year-old work experience?’

 #7.
 Remind yourself you have 3 opportunities.
-This isn’t something you put in your resume as much as it is a guideline you follow while writing your resume to ensure you keep it relevant and concise.
-Remind yourself you have three opportunities to describe you, your qualifications, your skills and experience, how and why you’re a good fit for the job, etc. There’s the resume, there’s the cover letter, and there’s the interview.
-You decide where to put what so it makes sense.
+This isn’t something you put in your resume as much as it is a guideline you follow while writing your resume.
+This will help to ensure you keep it relevant and concise.
+Remind yourself you have three opportunities to describe your qualifications, your skills and experience, and why you’re a good fit for the job, etc. First, you’ll use the the resume, then you’ll have another opportunity to add additional information in the cover letter, and finally, you’ll have the opportunity of the interview.
+You decide, with common sense, where to put what so it makes sense.

 So, there it is.
 The top seven must-haves/must-do’s for a winning resume.
 In case you hadn’t noticed, I mentioned the phrase ‘job posting’ several times.
-That’s because you can’t write a targeted, customized resume without a *job posting and, targeted, customized resumes are the only kind accepted and considered in most industries.
+That’s because you can’t write a targeted, customized resume without a *job posting.
+Targeted, customized resumes are the only kind accepted and considered in most industries.

 *When sending out unsolicited resumes, it’s imperative you research the companies you’re submitting to.
 This is accomplished through websites and numerous other methods that will ensure your resume will be relevant.

 Alright all you job-seekers, there it is for today.
 Remember, since I am an expert resume-writer, I can develop a kick-ass resume and cover letter for you, so don’t stress!
 Believe me, hiring an expert to write such an important document can make the difference between going to interviews and staying at home.
 As always, I invite your comments so I can make this blog really useful and helpful to all job-seekers.